On Asymptotics and Resurgent Structures of Enumerative Gromov-Witten Invariants: Setting the Stage and Main Ideas

 with instanton action $A=2\pi t$.
 To connect this resurgence relation to the one in \eqref{eq:loGWconia0a1}, one has to recall the definition of GW invariants \eqref{eq:F0gtGWQ}

 and then notice that the largest contribution to this sum, for a fixed value of $Q$ on the right-hand side, comes from

 So we should expect that taking $a_1 = 2/t$ and $a_0=-3/t$ in \eqref{eq:loGWconia0a1} will reproduce something resembling \eqref{eq:FconiQexpansion}.
-Indeed, one can easily check that we obtain the same instanton action as $\frac{4\pi}{a_1} = 2\pi t$ (where we ignore the exponential factor, $\rme$, since it belongs within $Q^d$).
+Indeed, one can easily check that we obtain the same instanton action as $\frac{4\pi}{a_1} = 2\pi t$ (where we ignore the exponential factor in \eqref{eq:loGWconia0a1} as such terms should be regrouped into the factor of $Q^d$ in \eqref{eq:extraQd}; \textit{i.e.}, exponentials may be ignored when matching with \eqref{eq:FconiQexpansion}).

 This strategy of selecting the leading contribution from the $Q$-expansion inside $F^{(0)}_g (Q)$ can be pushed further.
 One way to do so is to approximate the sum over the degree by an integration, and then perform a saddle-point approximation---and this will be a main theme throughout our analyses.
 Consider the following saddle-point approximation around $x = x_0$ (where $V'(x_0)=0$),